emacs-ng/emacs-ng/docs/handbook/build.md

 check which features are enabled and create include files that hold bindings for functions and lisp globals.

 There is a main `c_exports.rs` file for each crate.
-This file will be included in a crate's `lib.rs` file.
+This file is included in a crate's `lib.rs` file.
 It contains declarations for public rust functions so they can be used from C.